Benedict Arnold (governor): King Philip's War

 King Philip's War (1675–76) left the mainland towns of Rhode Island in ruins, "the most disastrous conflict to ever devastate New England."
-This confrontation between several tribes and the Colonists was named for Metacomet, sachem of the Wampanoags, who was also called King Philip.
+This confrontation between several tribes and the Colonists was named for Metacomet, sachem of the Wampanoags, who was also called Philip.
 The Rhode Island colony was much more at peace with the Indians than the other colonies, yet it bore the brunt of damage because of its location at the geographical center of conflict; the settlements of Warwick and Pawtuxet were totally destroyed, with much of Providence destroyed, as well.
-Several of Arnold's relatives lived in these areas and fled to Long Island, and his aged father had been moved from Pawtuxet to his brother's garrison house but did not survive the conflict.
+Several of Arnold's relatives lived in these areas and fled to Long Island, and his aged father was moved from Pawtuxet to his brother's garrison house, but he did not survive the conflict.

-In April 1676, it was voted by the Assembly "that in these troublesome times and straits in this Colony, this Assembly desiring to have the advice and concurrence of the most judicious inhabitants, if it may be had for the good of the whole, do desire at their next sitting the company and counsel of Mr. Benedict Arnold" and 15 others.
-Quakers were noted for their pacifism, and Quaker Governor Walter Clarke was in office during the conflict.
-Even though the war had ended, the so-called "war party" was successful in the election of 1677, and Arnold was voted back into office as governor.
+In April 1676, the Assembly voted "that in these troublesome times and straits in this Colony, this Assembly desiring to have the advice and concurrence of the most judicious inhabitants, if it may be had for the good of the whole, do desire at their next sitting the company and counsel of Mr. Benedict Arnold" and 15 others.
+Quakers were noted for their pacifism, and Quaker Governor Walter Clarke was in office during the war.
+The so-called "war party" was successful in the election of 1677, and Arnold was voted back into office as governor.

 During this term, Arnold's health began to fail, but he was still re-elected in May 1678.
 He was too ill to leave his house, and his deputy governor John Cranston transacted the colony's business, along with two assistants and a recorder, by visiting him at home.
 His health did not improve, and he died within a month of his last election to governor.